310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Kanata %}
-ufufu. shinobu, even you say stuff like that now\~ [lately], it feels like you are [assertive] to me, as well\~♪
+ufufu. shinobu, you have started stuff like that now\~ [lately], it feels like you are [assertive] to me, as well\~♪
 {% endbubble %}

 {% bubble Shinobu %}
 Well, I mean… After going through half a year with you, I would obviously become more acquainted with you, yes?

-I am the type of ninja who sticks close to comrades I feel comfortable with.
+I am the type of ninja who becomes pushy and assertive towards close comrades I feel comfortable with.
 {% endbubble %}

 {% bubble Kanata %}
-i am a [comrade] you feel comfortable with? fufu, if that is how you [feel] about me… then i am very [happy].
+i am a [close comrade] to you\~? fufu, if that is how you [feel] about me… then i am very [happy].

 i will stay here a little longer\~ to [show] how happy i am\~ *puka, puka\~♪*
 {% endbubble %}